segasai/q3c/README.md

 ## Q3C functions

-*IMPORTANT* Throughout q3c it is assumed that all the angles are in degrees.
+*IMPORTANT* Throughout q3c it is assumed that all the angles (ra, dec and distances) are in units of angular degrees, the proper motions are in mas/year, and that the units for the epochs are years, i.e. 2000.5, 2010.5.

 The functions installed by Q3C are:

 - q3c_ang2ipix(ra, dec) -- returns the ipix value at ra and dec

-- q3c_dist(ra1, dec1, ra2, dec2) -- returns the distance in degrees between two points
-(ra1,dec1) and (ra2,dec2)
+- q3c_dist(ra1, dec1, ra2, dec2) -- returns the distance in degrees between two points (ra1,dec1) and (ra2,dec2)

 - q3c_dist_pm(ra1, dec1, pmra1, pmdec1, epoch1, ra2, dec2, epoch2) -- returns the distance in degrees between  two points (ra1,dec1) and (ra2,dec2) at
-the epoch epoch2 while taking the proper motion into account into account the proper motion
+the epoch epoch2 while taking the proper motion into account into account the proper motion.

 - q3c_join(ra1, dec1, ra2, dec2, radius)  -- returns true if (ra1, dec1)
   is within radius spherical distance of (ra2, dec2).
 It should be used when